 Rumeli Fortress (Rumelian Castle) is located at the narrowest point of the Bosphorus.
 It was built by 7th Ottoman Sultan Mehmet II (conqueror) in 1452.
-Before the conquest of Istanbul the sultan and the grand viziers had decided to take control of the sea traffic at the Bosphorus.
-Therefore, the Ottomans built this fortress on the european side where is located opposite of the other fortress on the asian side (Anatolian Fortress-1394).
+Before the conquest of Istanbul, the sultan and the grand viziers had decided to control the sea traffic at the Bosphorus.
+Therefore, the Ottomans built this fortress on the European side where is located opposite of the other fortress on the Asian side (Anatolian Fortress-1394).
 They built Rumeli Fortress in 4 months.
 The Ottomans conquered Istanbul in 1453.

-Rumeli Fortress has lots of small towers, each has different height.
+Rumeli Fortress has lots of small towers, and each has a different height.
 Moreover, the Ottomans built the first mosque of Istanbul in this fortress before the conquest.
-The Ottomans had used it as a castle in order to control of the sea traffic for centuries.
-After the many renovations, the castle has been used as a open air concert, opera and theatre since 1951.
-Today, Rumeli Fortress is an open air museum also.
-The fortress has a beautiful view of the Bosphorus and it is worth to visit.
+The Ottomans had used it as a castle to control the sea traffic for centuries.
+After many renovations, the castle has been used as an open-air concert, opera, and theatre since 1951.
+Today, Rumeli Fortress is an open-air museum also.
+The fortress has a beautiful view of the Bosphorus, and it is worth visiting.

 You can book Istanbul City Tour with Romos Travel.